maidsafe/sn_browser/docs/browser-development/Application-Design-Overview.md

 #### `utils`

-Some helpers for SAFE functionality
+Some helpers for Safe functionality